 - I will make a presentation on boot time reduction techniques, at 3:40 on Friday, Oct.
 16.

-- Albin Tonnerre, who was an intern at Free Electrons this summer, will participate to the Technical Showcase at 12:00 am on Friday, Oct.
+- Albin Tonnerre, who was an intern at Bootlin this summer, will participate to the Technical Showcase at 12:00 am on Friday, Oct.
 16, showing the benefits of LZO decompression on kernel boot time.
 During his internship, Albin made very nice contributions to boot time reduction, power management on AT91 and to U-boot board support.

 - Thomas Petazzoni will also participate to the Technical Showcase at the same time, showing Buidroot’s new features.